 If you preferred to make your own poem, your child could type it on the computer, print out and stick on depending on age, or write a few words themselves.

-Handprint crafts are always special, and are perfect as a keepsake craft for Mothers day.
+Sending fresh flowers on Mother’s day is an amazing option but these handprint crafts are always special, and are perfect as a keepsake craft for Mothers day.
 You can look back over the years and see how little their tiny handprints used to be!

-For more craft ideas, make sure that you’re following our kids ideas and activities board on Pinterest
+For more craft ideas, make sure that you’re following our kids ideas and activities board on Pinterest.

 and don’t forget to pin this idea for later!